deliveroo/determinator/README.md

 This configures the `Determinator.instance` with:

 - What **retrieval** mechanism should be used to get feature details
+- (recommended) How features should be **cached** as they're retrieved.
+This mechanism allows caching features _and_ missing features, so when a cache is configured a determination request for a missing feature on busy machines won't result in a thundering herd.
 - (optional) How **errors** should be reported
 - (optional) How **missing features** should be monitored (as they indicate something's up with your code or your set up!)